 Located in Melbourne's Chinatown, off Little Bourke Street, the Chinese Museum is a living part of Melbourne's modern Chinatown.
 The Chinese Museum documents, preserves and displays the history of Chinese Immigration to Australia.

-A Melbourne culinary institution, the Flower Drum in Chinatown has been the city’s favourite fine-dining Cantonese restaurant for almost 40 years.
+A Melbourne culinary institution, the Flower Drum in Chinatown has been the city’s favourite fine-dining Cantonese restaurant for more than 40 years.

 Shanghai Dumpling House is ever-popular, with its generous serves and speedy service.
 This unpretentious and unassuming little cafe is tucked away off a laneway, in the heart of Chinatown.